giuliop/HermesVault/README.md

 We stand on the shoulders of giants, leveraging the pioneering work of [Zcash](https://z.cash/).
 In fact, we aim to simplify Zcash constructions to achieve a user friendly balance between features and ease of use, compatible with an implementation at the smart contract level instead of at the protocol level.

 In a nutshell, HermesVault let users deposit algo tokens (in any amount) in the application smart contract, providing them with a secret note.
-Later, with that secret note, users can withdraw all or part of their deposit to any address of their choice, including addresses with zero balance and no history with transaction fees paid directlty by the application.
+Later, with that secret note, users can withdraw all or part of their deposit to any address of their choice, including addresses with zero balance and no history with transaction fees paid directlty by the application from the original deposit.

-HermesVault has been deployed to TestNet and you can help test it here: [hermesvault.org](https://hermesvault.org/)
+HermesVault has been deployed to TestNet and you can help test it here using the reference frontend: [hermesvault.org](https://hermesvault.org/)

-HermesVault is fully open-source, read the frontend code at [HermesVault-frontend](https://github.com/giuliop/HermesVault-frontend) and the smartcontract code at [HermesVault-smartcontracts](https://github.com/giuliop/HermesVault-smartcontracts).
+HermesVault is fully open-source, read the reference frontend code at [HermesVault-frontend](https://github.com/giuliop/HermesVault-frontend) and the smartcontract code at [HermesVault-smartcontracts](https://github.com/giuliop/HermesVault-smartcontracts).

 HermesVault's smart contracts are permissionless, so anybody can build frontends for HermesVault.
 Feel free to get in touch if you want to do that !